6 min read

 What Import Does

 Import is a bulk onboarding tool.
-You drop in a file — homebrew notes, a rulebook PDF, an item spreadsheet, a ZIP of an Obsidian vault — and Scrybe reads it, extracts the tabletop content, and hands you a reviewable preview before anything gets saved to your collection.
+You drop in a file (homebrew notes, a rulebook PDF, an item spreadsheet, a ZIP of an Obsidian vault) or review a transcript from a session recording.
+The importer reads the approved text, extracts the tabletop content, and hands you a reviewable preview before anything gets saved to your collection.

-It is the fastest way to move an existing campaign into ScryMarket.
-Instead of retyping every NPC, location, and magic item, you upload what you already have and edit the results.
+It is the fastest way to move an existing campaign into ScryRPG.
+Instead of retyping every NPC, location, magic item, or session decision, you upload what you already have and edit the results.

-The tool lives at scrymarket.com/import (it was previously at /ingestion — the URL changed).
+The tool lives at scryrpg.com/app/import (it was previously at /ingestion; the URL changed).
 You can also open it straight from your dashboard: look for the Import starter card on your home screen.

-Import is part of the Scrybe assistant.
-Scrybe classifies your files, extracts entities, and matches items against the marketplace — all before you commit anything to your collection.
+Import is part of the AI Assistant.
+The importer classifies your files, extracts entities, and matches items against the marketplace, all before you commit anything to your collection.

 Supported File Types